NYMHA_Logo_v2_ColorWheel_rectangle.png

 Our mission:

-To provide New Yorkers with legal access to psychedelic substances for mental health and well-being.
+• Provide New Yorkers with legal access to psychedelic substances for mental health and well-being.

 Why New York?